SEAL Team (TV series): Development

-Following the success of History Channel's Six, on January 27, 2017, it was announced that CBS had given the pilot order for another Navy SEAL project.
-The episode was written and authored by Benjamin Cavell who was expected to be an executive producer, alongside Ed Redlich, Sarah Timberman, Carl Beverly, Christopher Chulack.
-Production companies involved with the pilot include Chulack Productions, East 25 C, Timberman/Beverly Productions and CBS Television Studios.
+CBS announced on January 27, 2017 that they had given the pilot order for another Navy SEAL project, following the success of History Channel's Six.
+The episode was written by Benjamin Cavell, who was expected to be an executive producer, with Ed Redlich, Sarah Timberman, Carl Beverly, and Christopher Chulack.
+Production companies involved with the pilot included Chulack Productions, East 25 C, Timberman/Beverly Productions, and CBS Television Studios.
 On May 12, 2017, CBS officially ordered the pilot to series.
-A few days later, it was announced that the series, now titled SEAL Team, would premiere by September 27, 2017, and air on Wednesdays at 9:00 P.M.

 The series received a full-season order on October 12, 2017, bringing the first season to a total of 22 episodes.
-On March 27, 2018, CBS renewed the series for a second season which premiered on October 3, 2018.
-On May 22, 2018, it was reported that both Cavell and Redlich were exiting their roles as executive producer and showrunner, and John Glenn replacing him as showrunner.
-Spencer Hudnut replaced John Glenn as showrunner in 2019 after an internal probe by CBS that resulted in his dismissal and canceling of his overall deal.
-On May 6, 2020, CBS renewed the series for a fourth season, which premiered on December 2, 2020.
-On May 14, 2021, it was reported the series was undergoing talks to move to the streaming service Paramount+ if renewed for a fifth season; if a deal were reached, the series would air some of its fifth-season episodes on CBS before moving to Paramount+.
+On March 27, 2018, CBS renewed the series for a second season.
+On May 22, 2018, CBS reported that both Cavell and Redlich were leaving their roles as executive producer and showrunner, and John Glenn would be showrunner.
+On May 9, 2019, CBS renewed the series for a third season.
+Spencer Hudnut replaced John Glenn as showrunner in 2019 after an internal probe by CBS resulted in his dismissal and canceling of his overall deal.
+On May 6, 2020, CBS renewed the series for a fourth season.
+On May 14, 2021, CBS reported that the series was considering a move to the streaming service Paramount+ if renewed for a fifth season; if a deal were reached, the series would air some of its fifth-season episodes on CBS before moving to Paramount+.
 Four days later, the deal was finalized.
-The fifth season premiered on October 10, 2021.

-On February 1, 2022, Paramount+ renewed the series for a sixth season, which had premiered on September 18, 2022.
+On February 1, 2022, Paramount+ renewed the series for a sixth season.
 On January 18, 2023, Paramount+ renewed the series for a seventh season.
+On November 15, 2023, it was announced that the seventh season would be the final season, and plans were cancelled for a stand-alone movie on Paramount+.

+Showrunner Spencer Hudnut revealed that the cancellation news arrived when the writing team was "well into breaking the season," which forced them to "pivot" their existing plans to craft a definitive series finale.
+Hudnut stated the goal was to create a hopeful ending that provided closure for the main characters while leaving the door open for a potential future revival.